pycage/shellfish/doc/tutorial/ui-defered.md

 ### List of Elements

-If you are spawning a lot of elements, the {@link mid.Repeater Repeater} element might not be a good choice as it creates all of its elements at once, even if they are out of view.
+If you are spawning a lot of elements, the {@link html.Repeater Repeater} element might not be a good choice as it creates all of its elements at once, even if they are out of view.

-The {@link mid.ListView ListView} element, on the other hand, is specialized in dynamically creating elements as they come into view, and destroying (or recycling) them as they disappear from view.
+The {@link html.ListView ListView} element, on the other hand, is specialized in dynamically creating elements as they come into view, and destroying (or recycling) them as they disappear from view.
 This lets you handle thousands of elements.